How Green is Our Valley

 But when I found out about the Portland-based Aprch (pronounced “approach”), my use of CBD increased immediately.
 See, I drink a lot of sparkling water.
 It started as a way to cut down my alcohol drinking (since the moment I drink, I become a new person and that person wants a new drink, to paraphrase Robin Williams) but grew into a two-to-three-can of La Croix a day addiction.

-Aprch chief managing operator Brett Wiley tells me he prefers CBD-infused sparkling water over beer, too.
+Aprch chief marketing officer Brett Wiley tells me he prefers CBD-infused sparkling water over beer, too.

 “It doesn’t get you high,” Wiley says, adding the drink is good for you because of added vitamins.